22f1001635/banner-customizer/README.md

 - Responsive design with Tailwind CSS
 - Reset to defaults and cancel changes functionality
 - Error handling for invalid image URLs
+- ESLint for code quality
+- Prettier for code formatting

 Technologies
 ------------